dragonwasrobot/dragonwasrobot.github.io/content/projects.md

 The [ex_rerun](https://github.com/dragonwasrobot/ex_rerun) project is an [Elixir](https://elixir-lang.org/) library for monitoring your source code and running a set of custom `mix` tasks, like `compile` or `test`, whenever source files change.
-The tool is made to be pluggable allowing developers to add their own `mix` tasks to be run by the tool, e.g. for compiling frontend code or generating API documentation.
+The tool is made to be pluggable allowing software engineers to add their own `mix` tasks to be run by the tool, e.g. for compiling frontend code or generating API documentation.

 The project was created because I was developing a RESTful Elixir backend, in [cowboy](https://ninenines.eu/docs/en/cowboy/2.6/guide/), which was bundled with